AP: States spent over $7B competing for early virus supplies

 “They were looking to acquire anything they could at that point to help protect the health care workers,” said Dana Casto, business manager at the Rosemount, Minnesota-based dairy supply company.

 While some states paid a premium for small orders from local suppliers, their purchasing agents also scrambled to secure large quantities of protective equipment, much of it manufactured in Asia.
-That created an opportunity for companies to enter the PPE field.
+That created an opportunity for companies to enter the protective equipment field.

-The largest supplier of PPE to states this spring had never sold a single mask before the pandemic.
+The largest supplier of personal protective equipment to states this spring had never sold a single mask before the pandemic.
 But from mid-March to early June, Chinese electric vehicle maker BYD sold $930 million worth of masks and sanitizer to states.
 Two-thirds of that went to California, where Democratic Gov. Gavin Newsom drew criticism for initially keeping secret the details of his “bold and big” deal that paid BYD $3.30 for each N95.

 Like the leaders of some other states, Newsom sidestepped the traditional purchasing process of publicly soliciting competitive bids from vendors, which can take weeks or even months.
 Some state lawmakers responsible for budgeting complained that Newsom left them out of the loop.